Frequently Asked Questions

 1. Does bcachefs support data deduplication and compression?
 Bcachefs currently does not support data deduplication however compression is supported, more information can be found here: Compression

-Our Todo list can be found here: Todo
+Our roadmap/todo list can be found here: Roadmap

 2. Can I migrate my existing filesystem to bcachefs?
 Yes, users can migrate their existing filesystems into a bcachefs filesystem using the 'bcachefs migrate' subcommand